-- 59. We recommend 3mm bolts with nylon lock nuts or lock washers or equivalent to attach the motor to the stainless steel motor mount.
-(With the recommended 2812 motor, you can just screw on the red base.) - 60.
+- 58. We recommend 3mm bolts with nylon lock nuts or lock washers or equivalent to attach the base of the motor to the stainless steel motor mount.
+If you are using a 2812 motor, you can just screw on the red base and screw the red base on the metal motor mount. - 59.
+The mount is designed so many different motors will work. - 60.
 With the wing upside-down, place the motor mount on the Formica plate, and mark where the holes will be drilled. - 61.
 Drill small pilot holes through the Formica plates and plane. - 62.
-Do not drill into the carbon spar. - 63.
-Make sure you will have prop clearance. - 64.
-Screw the bracket to the Formica plate using #6 x 1/2 " metal screws, being careful not to over-tighten and crack the Formica. - 65.
-You can leave the motor mounted to the bracket to properly measure the Center of Gravity later, but remove the prop for safety purposes.
+You can put bolts through the top plate if you want extra strength. - 63.
+Do not drill into the fiberglass spars. - 64.
+Make sure you will have prop clearance. - 65.
+Screw the bracket to the Formica plate using #8 x 1/2 " metal screws, being careful not to over-tighten and crack the Formica. - 66.
+You can leave the motor mounted to the bracket to properly measure the Center of Gravity later, but remove the prop for safety purposes

-SERVOS, BATTERY, ESC, AND RECEIVER - CENTER OF GRAVITY IS 6.5" BACK FROM THE NOSE
+SERVOS, BATTERY, ESC, AND RECEIVER - CENTER OF GRAVITY IS 6" BACK FROM THE NOSE